Top Python Frameworks for Web Development in 2025

 – Easy to deploy and distribute

-Bottle is perfect for small web applications, and prototypes, and for developers who want to understand the basics of web frameworks without the complexity of larger systems.
-Its simplicity also makes it a good choice for embedded systems or environments where minimizing dependencies is crucial.
+Bottle is ideal for small web applications, prototypes, and for programmers who wish to learn the fundamentals of web frameworks without the nuisance of larger systems.
+Its simplicity further qualifies it as suitable for embedded systems or situations where the reduction of dependencies is vital.

 Quart is an asyncio reimplementation of Flask.
 It aims to be fully compatible with Flask’s API while leveraging the power of asynchronous programming.